json0388/ELEC-1005-Assignment2-Group14/README.md

-Version2.0.1
+Version2.0.2

--The warehouse function has been initialized
+-The discussion function has been initialized
--The map has been upload to the moudle
+-The text part has been completed

 Version1.2.1